tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 #### Set Up the Rule Executer for a Specific Rule

 We'll first walk through the process to prepare the rule-executer to deploy a single processor, such as Rule 001, but then we'll use a DOS batch file to automate the whole process instead of deploying each rule processor one at a time.

+To skip ahead to the batch process, click: [batch process alternative](#batch-process-alternative)

 ##### 1. Update the .npmrc file